-Dalmin Gibson enters his second season in the NFL as assistant special teams coach with the Minnesota Vikings and 12th year coaching in 2024 after spending a decade in the collegiate ranks, most recently spending the 2022 season as special teams coordinator and defensive ends coach for Southern Illinois.
+Dalmin Gibson enters his third season in the NFL as assistant special teams coach with the Minnesota Vikings and 13th year coaching in 2025 after spending a decade in the collegiate ranks, most recently as special teams coordinator and defensive ends coach for Southern Illinois in 2022.

 As special teams coordinator and defensive ends coach for SIU in 2022, Gibson was instrumental in helping the special teams unit to five-spot improvement in FCS net punting rankings.
 He also helped SIU's defense finish sixth in the nation in rushing defense and seventh in sacks.
 Defensive end Richie Hagarty also earned First-Team All-Conference that season.